CameronBieganek/PropertyGraphs.jl/README.md

 # PropertyGraphs.jl

-Graphs with metadata accessible via properties
+Graphs with metadata accessible via properties.
+This package is experimental.